 Hon.
 Joelie Kaernerk (interpretation): Thank you, Mr. Speaker.
 I also thank my colleague for asking that question.
-Indeed, language is critically important here in Nunavut, and particularly in protecting our different dialects.
-I am from Amittuq, and I use my dialect, which is different from others in the South Baffin region, the Kivalliq, and the Kitikmeot.
+Indeed, language is extremely important in Nunavut, particularly with protecting our different dialects.
+I am from Amittuq, and I use my dialect, which is different from the South Baffin, the Kivalliq, and the Kitikmeot regions, with our many distinct dialects.

-With our many dialects, this was also shown during our public hearing last month when I had just assumed my portfolio that morning, and the hearing commenced in the afternoon on languages.
-With respect to his question, after the hearing, the Department of Culture and Heritage is continuing their evaluation of the funds to see how best to allocate towards our languages.
+This was also shown during our public hearing last month when I had just assumed my portfolio that morning, and the hearing on languages commenced in that afternoon.
+With respect to his question, since the hearing, the Department of Culture and Heritage is continuing their evaluation to see how best to allocate funds towards our languages.
 Thank you, Mr. Speaker.